codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Addressing-ressources-on-the-web-e314.md

+# How to address resources on the web ?

 There are 2 ways of describing where a ressources is on the web, and it depends if the resource your are trying to access is located on the same domain as the page in which it is used.

 |||definition